Request Free Consultation

 Proving Damage

 Regardless of the damages you are seeking, you will need to provide evidence or support for your claims.
 You may use medical bills, doctor’s notes, personal journals, receipts for medications, therapist notes and more.
-Proof is such a critical part of your claim that it’s important to work with a legal team specializing in personal injury cases.
+Proof is such a critical part of your claim that it’s important to work with a legal team specializing in personal injury cases in Phoenix.

 Your receipts and documentation for economic damages help establish the base for your compensation, but insurers often have their own standard for calculating non-economic damages.
 Some insurers will take the actual economic damages and multiply it by a particular number to determine an appropriate amount while others take a per diem approach.
 This means there is a set amount (typically a day’s wages) for each day your pain continues.